kris-brown/SMT_term_rewriting/README.md

 ## TO-DO
  - Add more tests to make sure the generated CVC4 functions behave as expected
  - Connect to [SMT-switch](https://github.com/makaimann/smt-switch) and [cosa2](https://github.com/upscale-project/cosa2) to do model checking.
- - Handle the introduction free variables via rewrite rules.
-This has been done already in the [Julia version of this project](https://kris-brown.github.io/AlgebraicTypeTheory.jl/dev/), which generates a large CVC4 native input file string rather than using an API.
- - Cleaning things up and more documentation.
+ - Cleaning things up / more documentation.

 ## Usage